duanemalcolm/morphic/doc/index.rst

 ..
-Fieldscape documentation master file, created by sphinx-quickstart on Mon Dec 12 13:39:41 2011.
+Morphic documentation master file, created by sphinx-quickstart on Mon Dec 12 13:39:41 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fieldscape's documentation!
+Welcome to Morphic's documentation!
 ======================================

 Contents: